Venezuela says group of Maduro opponents released from jail - Journal du Cameroun

 The ex-mayor, Daniel Ceballos, had been held at the Helicoide, the Sebin intelligence service’s detention site in the capital Caracas.
 Critics say the site is used by Maduro to crack down on his opponents.

-“You are the first group to benefit from these measures.
-In the coming hours, the country will see other groups released,” said assembly leader Delcy Rodriguez, a former foreign minister.
+“You are the first group to benefit from these measures,” said assembly leader Delcy Rodriguez, a former foreign minister, adding that other releases would follow on Saturday and in the following days.

+The Supreme Court of Justice said a total of 39 prisoners were being released Friday, though not all were opponents of Maduro.

+Some of them had been involved in beating up an opposition deputy during the campaign for recent presidential elections won by Maduro.

 Ceballos was one of several inmates who in May briefly took over a part of the Helicoide in protest ahead of the election that saw Maduro win a second term.